Layoffs begin at Toyota's northern Kentucky headquarters

 ERLANGER, Ky.
 (AP) — Toyota is beginning to move hundreds of jobs out of its northern Kentucky headquarters as part of a nationwide consolidation of the company’s operations.

-The Kentucky Enquirer (http://cin.ci/2hNha5C ) reports that layoffs began at Toyota’s Erlanger plant on Tuesday and will continue through the end of 2018.
+Layoffs began at Toyota’s Erlanger plant on Tuesday and will continue through the end of 2018, The Kentucky Enquirer reported (http://cin.ci/2hNha5C).

 The company, which is moving its facilities to the Dallas suburb of Plano, said the move will affect 648 workers.